Warrington rematch with Lara ends in draw

 Josh Warrington's rematch with Mauricio Lara ended in a technical draw after the Mexican suffered a huge cut above his left eye following a clash of heads in the second round.

-The doctor waved off the contest as Lara's corner were unable to stem the bleeding from his gaping wound.
+The ringside doctor waved off the bout as Lara's corner were unable to stem the bleeding from his gaping wound.

 It was a major disappointment for both fighters after a pulsating start in front of a partisan crowd in Leeds.